lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 should not be possible to overwrite it with another value.
-* 5 points - the existing field `usageInstructions` should also be given that same treatment: change the modifiers to make the field belong to the class a whole, accessible from `main()`, and a constant so it can't be reassigned.
+* 5 points - the existing field `usageInstructions` should also be given that same treatment: change the modifiers to make the field belong to the class a whole, and a constant so it can't be reassigned.

 ### Methods